-Over the years I’ve encountered numerous folks from Southeast Michigan who have fond memories of heading to the beach in Caseville.
+Over the years I’ve encountered numerous folks from Southeast Michigan who have fond memories of heading to Caseville Beach.
 It’s close enough to Southeast Michigan that it’s a perfect Michigan Day trip for the family.
-However, today with everyone sharing every minute of their day Caseville County Park Barch is one of the most posted spots on Social Media
+However, today with everyone sharing every minute of their day Caseville County Park Beach is one of the most posted spots on Social Media

 A Mini Daytona Beach of the North